-Parents rely upon children’s programming to educate their children and enrich their lives, and the types and number of programs available are nearly endless.
+Parents rely upon children’s programming to educate their children and enrich their lives.
 Regardless of the program chosen, parents want to know that their child will be safe with caregivers.

 “What should your program do to prevent child sexual abuse?”